14 Best Beaches Near and Outside Melbourne for Surfing and Swimming

 Location: 120km from Melbourne CBD

 If you fancy yourself as a beach lover but are low-key scared of all things “ocean” (we’re talking sharks, seaweed and those infamous rips that catch you unawares!)
 Eastern Beach is the beach for you.
 This Geelong gem has an enclosed ocean pool to keep out those nasties and it’s lined by beautiful palm trees and picturesque views of the local promenade.
-Prefer your beaches more sandy…there’s a long stretch of open sandy beach too if you’re feeling fearless.
+Or, if you’re feeling brave, there’s a long stretch of open sandy beach too.

 Address: 95 Eastern Beach Road, Geelong, Victoria, 3220